Dry Zone (Myanmar): Climate and geography

 The Dry Zone contains a variety of climates ranging from semi-arid to semi-humid.
 The region receives comparatively little rainfall and frequently experiences dry spells during the Monsoon of South Asia and rainy seasons.
-This is due to the Dry Zone being surrounded by the Arakan Mountains to the west and the Pegu Range to the south, as well as the Shan Hills to the east; its location creates a rain shadow.
-Annual average rainfall is only 28.44 in, and typically occurs during two seasons: May to June, and September to October, depending on the monsoon's onset.
+This fact is owed to the Dry Zone being surrounded by the Arakan Mountains to the west and the Pegu Range to the south, as well as the Shan Hills to the east.